Blog

 Bing or Google?
 Which SEM Platform Serves You Better

-You know we love some PPC marketing here at PBJ Marketing, and we've talked a fair bit about Google AdWords in the past.
-We realized it was time to give a little extra love to AdWords's stepsister: Bing Ads.
-While Google AdWords is the rock star of the PPC world, Bing Ads have been slowly yet steadily becoming more relevant and full-featured and are now a true contender for your SEM dollars.
-If you can believe it, Bing Ads may even be a better fit for your organization, depending on your particular brand and needs.
+You know we love some PPC marketing here at PBJ Marketing, and we've talked a fair bit about Google Ads in the past.
+We realized it was time to give a little extra love to Ads' stepsister: Microsoft (Bing) Ads.
+While Google As is the rock star of the PPC world, Microsoft (Bing) Ads have been slowly yet steadily becoming more relevant and full-featured and are now a true contender for your SEM dollars.
+If you can believe it, Microsoft Ads may even be a better fit for your organization, depending on your particular brand and needs.
 From user experience to results, we'll roll down the similarities and differences between these two heavyweights in the paid search world.

 Share of Market